- Is It Normal?

 The presence of a few spots or streaks of blood may be normal during the early and late stages of the pregnancy.
-However, bleeding or spotting may be signs of serious problems, such as a miscarriage.
+However, bleeding or spotting may be signs of serious problems, such as a miscarriage, ectopic pregnancy, or other complications.
 Thus, you must contact your doctor if you see blood or pinkish or brownish vaginal discharge.

 Health Solutions From Our Sponsors